 It would wrong to say that the subject of face masks has been properly researched in regard to Covid-19.
 This virus hasn't been around long enough for thorough studies and despite masks being mandated, the rise in cases has not stopped.
 Many people wear them out of fear of being harassed or punished.

 As this epidemic evolves, the wearing of face masks cannot be seen as one of the major factors of success and thus validated.
-There may be data indicating that face masks have some effect, however, awareness and physical distancing are admitted as probably better precautions (see Studies found on the Internet).
+There are reports that face masks might have some effect but these generally admit physical distancing is an essential conjunction (see Studies found on the Internet).

 If you thought politics doesn't influence information just take a look at this: an article no longer available because it doesn't follow the doctrine.
 Published long before Covid-19 struck and not intended to counter the current policy, however, it's now deemed to be inappropriate and has been taken down.
 However, you can decide for yourself whether the article is informative or not by

-To be fair, there are a lot of articles on YouTube and the Internet that insist masks are effective — many these are based on anecdote and reference to other diseases and the more honest articles suggest that masks MIGHT help.
+To be fair, there are a lot of articles on YouTube and the Internet that insist masks are effective — many these are based on anecdote and reference to other diseases and the more honest articles suggest that masks MIGHT help, but "might" is not good enough, especially if you're relying on it.
 The video on the right is from a guy who is definitely pro-mask, but even his demo falters when his "best" mask needs a second attempt.
 If you're relying on "MIGHT help" you're a long way from proof or a guarantee.

-If you have the virus and you think you're protecting others when you're in a shop wearing a mask, it's unlikely.
-Weigh these facts:
+If you have the virus and you think you're protecting others by wearing a mask, bear in mind:

 In many countries mandating the wearing of masks in public coincided with a significant rise in infections.
 Although this mandate cannot be proven to have caused the rise, and such a notion is firmly dismissed officially, nonetheless, the mandate did not not cause a reduction in infections — which was presumably the intention, so had no proven benefit but a suspicion of dis-allowed consequences.